 Stephen Barrett, M.D., Biographical Sketch

 Stephen Barrett, M.D., a retired psychiatrist who resides near Chapel Hill, North Carolina, has achieved national renown as an author, editor, and consumer advocate.
 In addition to heading Quackwatch, he is a Fellow of the Committee for Skeptical Inquiry.
 In 1984, he received an FDA Commissioner's Special Citation Award for Public Service in fighting nutrition quackery.
 In 1986, he was awarded honorary membership in the American Dietetic Association.
 From 1987 through 1989, he taught health education at The Pennsylvania State University.
 He is listed in Marquis Who's Who in America and received the 2001 Distinguished Service to Health Education Award from the American Association for Health Education.
 He is also a board member of Prescription Justice, a nonprofit group that is working toward lower drug prices.
-His research library, pictured below, houses more than 6,000 books and 100,000 documents and recordings collected over a 40-year period.
+His research library, pictured below, houses more than 6,000 books and 100,000 documents and recordings collected over a 45-year period.